OG-Hunter/seditiontracker.github.io-/docs/_suspects/kevin-blakely.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Only went to one of the most historic days in American history with one of the biggest crowds ever seen Trumps [sic] epic speech live and close up. ...
-1/6/21 for life'
+quote: "Only went to one of the most historic days in American history with one of the biggest crowds ever seen Trumps [sic] epic speech live and close up. ...
+1/6/21 for life"
 title: Kevin Blakely charged on March 19, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack